 Objective and aim:

 Men’s elite ice hockey is one of the most commercialised, popular and patriarchal sports in the global north.
-Research on North-American hockey has demonstrated that men’s elite ice hockey, promotes and preserves certain masculinities as a norm, while other men/masculinities and women/femininities are marginalised.
+Research on North-American hockey has demonstrated that men’s elite ice hockey promotes and preserves certain masculinities as a norm, while other men/masculinities and women/femininities are marginalised.
 Yet, little is known about this in a Scandinavian context.
 With an overall aim to broaden the empirical scope of gender studies in ice hockey, the present study examines the online portrayals of professional male ice hockey players from two clubs in Norway and Sweden, in order to explore how expressions of masculinity varies by context.
 Specifically, we investigate the following research questions: (1) Which traits of masculinity do professional male ice hockey players in Norway and Sweden portray in their Instagram posts? and (2) How do the Instagram posts of Norwegian and Swedish ice hockey players differ?

 Methods: